kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![Account details have RIP and sniffing dogs](../../content/images/threats/image_123655411.JPG)

 - I text my brother to tell him immediately.
-- As with every other time I have told him about criminal gangs, he acts disinterested.
+- As with every other time I have told him about the criminal gangs and their activity, he acts disinterested.
 - Does he know they're only after me?
-- Is he one of them?
+- Is he on their payroll too?

 ### Kidney health test